a

 Quiet

 “It takes into account the distance to some big noise sources, such as interchange noise, [or] airport noise,” says Provencher of the quiet rating.
 Quietness could vary greatly from specific address to address, she notes.
-To try and control for these fluctuations, Local Logic looks at where people actually live.
+To try and control for these fluctuations, Local Logic looks at where people actually live within a geographic zone.
 “Because we have the score for every house in the city, the way that we weight it is by population,” she tells Wahi.
 “So if there’s a big commercial area where nobody lives but everybody lives around it, it will rate that quiet [higher].”

 Schools